FenoLogic/library_program_simulator/README.md

-IMPORTANT: This code requires the attached image to be downloaded in C:/Users/Usuario/Downloads/Library progarm simulator project/DMP.png If you do not wish to download the image,make sure to delete lines 785-790 to make the program work correctly.
+IMPORTANT: This code requires the attached image to be downloaded in C:/Users/Usuario/Downloads/Library program simulator project/DMP.png If you do not wish to download the image,make sure to delete lines 785-790 to make the program work correctly.